How to Find a Head Covering Church

 Credo Baptist: Brethren churches or non-denominational churches with Brethren roots (their assembly names usually end in “Bible Chapel”), Gospel Hall assemblies, and Conservative Mennonite churches.

-Paedo-Baptist: Free Presbyterian Churches, Free Reformed Churches of North America, Netherlands Reformed, and Heritage Reformed Churches.
+Paedo-Baptist: Free Presbyterian Churches (they accept Credo too), Free Reformed Churches of North America, Netherlands Reformed, and Heritage Reformed Churches.

 These denominations are diverse and disagree on many more important issues than head covering so make sure you don’t just look for a covering church at the expense of other doctrines.
 If those particular denominations don’t line up with your beliefs you’ll need to find a different one which can be a challenge.
 Here are a few ways you can search for one: